 Security Model

 MCP mandates OAuth 2.1 with PKCE for remote architectures.
 Servers must rigorously validate token audience claims to prevent cross-server lateral movement.
-However, the 2026 security crisis revealed that theoretical frameworks were frequently undermined by deployment misconfigurations.
+But the 2026 security crisis showed that theoretical frameworks are frequently undermined by deployment misconfigurations.

 A2A relies on Agent Cards for capability discovery.
-Security depends on the trust model between agents, with less centralised enforcement than MCP or AGNTCY.
+Security depends on the trust model between agents — there's less centralised enforcement than MCP or AGNTCY.

 AGNTCY implements the most comprehensive security model with Decentralised Identifiers and verifiable credentials.
-The zero-trust architecture assumes no implicit trust and requires explicit verification at every interaction.
+Zero-trust means no implicit trust — every interaction requires explicit verification.

 Discovery and Registry

 MCP uses the MCP Registry with namespace management bound to reverse DNS format.
-This prevents supply-chain spoofing by ensuring only cryptographic domain owners can publish under specific namespaces.
+This prevents supply-chain spoofing — only cryptographic domain owners can publish under specific namespaces.

 A2A uses Agent Cards that agents exchange directly.
-Discovery is more distributed, which can be more flexible but harder to govern centrally.
+Discovery is more distributed — more flexible, but harder to govern centrally.

-AGNTCY supports global agent directories that enable discovery across organisational boundaries whilst maintaining security credentials and trust verification.
+AGNTCY supports global agent directories that enable discovery across organisational boundaries, while maintaining security credentials and trust verification.

 Ecosystem Maturity

 MCP has the most mature ecosystem with thousands of servers covering developer tools, cloud infrastructure, browser automation, finance, and enterprise data.
-Major platforms including Cursor, Windsurf, GitHub Copilot, and Claude Desktop have integrated MCP.
+Cursor, Windsurf, GitHub Copilot, and Claude Desktop all integrate MCP.

 A2A is growing within the Google ecosystem and among developers building multi-agent systems that need peer-to-peer collaboration.

-AGNTCY has strong enterprise adoption within organisations requiring comprehensive governance, though the broader developer ecosystem is smaller than MCP's.
+AGNTCY has strong enterprise adoption within organisations that need comprehensive governance, though the broader developer ecosystem is smaller than MCP's.

 Context Management Capabilities Analysis